Kong/kubernetes-ingress-controller/docs/ingress-class.md

 annotation will cause both controllers fighting to satisfy the Ingress and will lead to unknown behaviour.

-If you're running multiple ingress controllers, or running on a cloud provider that handles ingress, you need to specify the annotation `kubernetes.io/ingress.class: "nginx"` in all ingresses you would like this controller to claim.
-This mechanism also provides users the ability to run _multiple_ Kong ingress controllers (e.g. one which serves public traffic, one which serves "internal" traffic).
+If you're running multiple ingress controllers, or running on a cloud provider that handles ingress, you need to specify the annotation `kubernetes.io/ingress.class: "kong"` in all ingresses you would like this controller to claim.
+This mechanism also provides users the ability to run _multiple_ Kong ingress controllers (e.g. one which serves public traffic, and another serving "internal" traffic).
 When using this functionality the option `--ingress-class` should set a value unique for the cluster.
 Here is a partial example:

 ```yaml
 spec: